 - All material to be used for fireproofing shall be delivered in original unopened packages bearing the name of the manufacturer, the brand and proper UL labels for fire hazard and fire resistance classifications.

 - The material shall be kept dry until ready for use.
-Packages of material shall be kept off the ground, under cover and away from sweating walls and other damp surfaces.
+Packages of material shall be kept off of the ground, under cover and away from sweating walls and other damp surfaces.
 All bags that have been exposed to water before use shall be discarded.
 Stock of material is to be rotated and used before its expiration date.

 Steel & Concrete Surfaces

 - Prior to the application of MONOKOTE® MK-1000 HB fire resistive plasters, an inspection shall be made to determine that all steel surfaces are acceptable to receive fireproofing.
 The steel shall be free of oil, grease, rolling compounds or lubricants, loose mill scale, excess rust, noncompatible primer, lock down agent or any other substance that will impair proper adhesion.
 Where necessary, the cleaning of steel surfaces to receive fireproofing shall be the responsibility of the general contractor.

 - The project architect shall determine if the painted/primed structural steel to receive fireproofing has been tested in accordance with ASTM E119, to provide the required fire resistance rating.